How Long Should I Recover From a Workout?

 General Guidelines

-- Implement eccentric contraction training and high volume, low intensity training sparingly
+- Implement eccentric contraction training and high volume, low-intensity training sparingly

 - A good rule of thumb is to rest long enough to where you feel like you can give the same effort on the following set.